-To avoid such situations, the default setting of LuaTeX-ja is changed in this release so that all characters U+0080-U+00FF are treated as ALchar.
+To avoid such situations, the default setting of LuaTeX-ja is changed in version 20150906.0 so that all characters U+0080-U+00FF are treated as ALchar.

-If you want to output a character as ALchar and JAchar regardless the range setting, you can use \ltjalchar and \ltjjachar respectively, as the following example.
+If you want to output a character as ALchar and JAchar regardless the range setting, you can use \\ltjalchar and \\ltjjachar respectively, as the following example.